eddiesigner/glow-docs/additional-features/theme-development.md

 2. Install [Nodejs](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm)

-3. Make a backup of the theme folder, just in case
+3. Create a backup of the theme file (`glow.zip`)

+4. Unzip the theme file

-4. Open a terminal and change to the `glow/src` directory
+5. Open a terminal and change to the `glow/src` directory

-5. Run `npm install`
+6. Run `npm install`

 ::: warning
 Please ignore the following error if it appears after running `npm install`: